KiteFlyKid/Your-Smart-Home-Can-t-Keep-a-Secret-Towards-Automated-Fingerprinting-of-IoT-Traffic-with-Neural-Net/README.md

 ## Remain to do

-1. Note that since the authors did not publish the noisy data, so I haven't implement the *Dataset-Noise* version
+1. Note that since the authors did not publish the noisy data,  I haven't implement the *Dataset-Noise* version
-2. Use this framework, Random Forest& Bi-LSTM  is easy
+2. With this framework, Random Forest& Bi-LSTM  is easy
-3. Modify the Dataset.py to try different window size
+3. Modifying the Dataset.py to try different window size